Table of Contents

 Transparency in Allocation

-The effective management of cannabis tax revenue demands transparency.
+The effective management of cannabis revenue demands transparency.
 Establishing clear guidelines on how funds are allocated, disbursed, and monitored ensures public trust and prevents misappropriation.

 Addressing Social Equity